-Using this inducive definition we can construct a simple bijection between the set of interleaved binary trees and the set of increasing binary trees introduced by Fran\c con in Section $2$ of \cite{francon}.
+Using this inductive definition we can construct a simple bijection between the set of interleaved binary trees and the set of increasing binary trees introduced by Fran\c con in Section $2$ of \cite{francon}.
 The bijection uses two intermediate functions that we call \emph{untangling} and \emph{reordering}.
 At the level of abstract trees the functions do nothing, but they will change the positions of the leaves, and so the interleaving of the trees.
-These changes will be encoded in a labeling of the vertices of the tree.
+These changes will be encoded in a labelling of the vertices of the tree.

-We start by considering interleaved trees which are \emph{labeled} by integers.
+We start by considering interleaved trees which are \emph{labelled} by integers.
 Let $T$ be an interleaved tree with $n$ vertices.
-A label of $T$ is a sequence of pairwise distinct integers $V = (v_1,v_2,\cdots,v_n)$.
+A label of $T$ is a sequence of pairwise distinct integers $V = (v_1,v_2,\dots,v_n)$.
 The integer $v_i$ is the label of the $i$-th vertex in the pre-order traversal of $T$ (recursively visit the root, the right subtree and the left subtree).
-Then $v_1$ is the label of the root of $T$ and if $T_R$ has $n_R$ vertices, the sequence $(v_2,\cdots,v_{n_R+1})$ labels the vertices of the subtree $T_R$.
+Then $v_1$ is the label of the root of $T$ and if $T_R$ has $n_R$ vertices, the sequence $(v_2,\dots,v_{n_R+1})$ labels the vertices of the subtree $T_R$.
 The remaining are the labels of the left subtree.
 Note that the ordering of the elements of the sequence is important!

-\begin{dfn} An increasing interleaved tree is an interleaved tree $T$ together with a labeling of its vertices by pairwise distinct integers such that if $v$ is a child of $w$, then the label of $v$ is smaller than the label of $w$. \end{dfn}
+\begin{dfn} An increasing interleaved tree is an interleaved tree $T$ together with a labelling of its vertices by pairwise distinct integers such that if $v$ is a child of $w$, then the label of $w$ is smaller than the label of $v$. \end{dfn}

-If $T$ is an interleaved tree of size $n$, we can always turn it into an increasing tree by associating to it the sequence of labels $(1,2,\cdots,n)$.
-We say that the labeled interleaved tree $(T,V)$ is \emph{well ordered} if the sequence $V$ is strictly increasing for the usual ordering of the integers.
+If $T$ is an interleaved tree of size $n$, we can always turn it into an increasing tree by associating to it the sequence of labels $(1,2,\dots,n)$.
+We say that the labelled interleaved tree $(T,V)$ is \emph{well-ordered} if the sequence $V$ is strictly increasing for the usual ordering of the integers.

-The first step of the bijection is given by the \emph{untangling} function that takes a \emph{well ordered} increasing interleaved tree and gives an interleaved binary tree with \emph{trivial interleaving} function.
+The first step of the bijection is given by the \emph{untangling} function that takes a \emph{well-ordered} increasing interleaved tree and gives an interleaved binary tree with \emph{trivial interleaving} function.